 Repeated exposure to violent content can reinforce the message that violence is an acceptable means of conflict resolution.
 Repeated exposure also increases the risks that children will become desensitised to the use of violence in real life or develop an exaggerated view about the prevalence and likelihood of violence in their own world.

 The Karate Kid (2010) contains intense segments of graphic martial arts violence enacted by young boys against other boys, and also frequent bullying.
 Much of the violence shown could be imitated by children who might see Dre and other characters as role models.
 Other than some bruising, the film depicts no real life consequences that would result from injuries caused by the acts of violence; no blood or real injury are depicted.
 Examples of violence include:

 Children under five are most likely to be frightened by scary visual images, such as monsters, physical transformations.

-scenes, there are some scenes in this movie that could scare or disturb children under the age of five, including the following:
+In addition to the above-mentioned violent scenes, there are some scenes in this movie that could scare or disturb children under the age of five, including the following: